Numerique1/Restresource/README.md

 ## More

 The API security is handled by the Symfony voters we use the following attributes :
+ - list
+ - retrieve
- - VIEW_LIST
+ - create
- - VIEW
+ - update
- - CREATE
+ - delete
  - CREATE_{$childResource} __(this one is special see.
 Child resources)__
- - UPDATE
- - DELETE
  ------
  ------
  - Each `GET` and `CGET` actions has a `_group` parameters which must match your serializer "Groups" annotation, the default used is `minimal`.